rust-lang/rfcs/text/0000-extern-existential-type.md

 As mentioned in the introduction, code gen can be reasoned about by comparing with generic and inlining).
 We cannot generate for code for generic items until they are instantiated.
-Likewise, imagine that everything that uses an `pub extern existential type` gets an extra parameter, and then when the `impl pub extern existential type` is defined, we go back and eliminate that parameter by substituting the actual definition.
+Likewise, imagine that everything that uses an `pub extern existential type` gets an extra parameter, and then when the `pub extern existential type = ...` is defined, we go back and eliminate that parameter by substituting the actual definition.
 Only then can we generate code.
 This is why from the root crate of compilation (the binary, static library, or other such "final" component), the dependency closure must contain an `extern existential type` for every `pub extern existential type` that's actually used.